 This radio, which I acquired in a garage sale, employs following tubes: UCH11, UBF11, UCL11 and UY11.

-German visitors of the garage sale told me that it would be a Telefunken radio.
-Several Telefunken models indeed appear to match the tube line-up given above.
-From a schematic point of view model B 644 GWK as well as B 744 GWK are almost completely identical to my radio, but their cabinets are different (see "Historische Radios" Band II by G. Abele, page 173).
+Without doubt it is a Telefunken radio.
+Several Telefunken models appear to match the tube line-up given above.
+From a schematic point of view models 2B54GWK, B644GWK as well as B744GWK are almost completely identical to my radio, but their cabinets are different (see "Historische Radios" Band II by G. Abele, page 173).
+It is very likely that a home constructor built the wooden cabinet.

 The cabinet measures approximately 30,2 x 33,5 x 16,8 cm (width x height x depth).